1009700427/Disputify/README.md

 # Disputify
-A collaborative grade dispute system for CS students at USC **Created Janurary, 2017**
+A collaborative grade dispute system for CS students at USC.
+**Created Janurary, 2017**

 ## Table of Contents